Portfolio.com: Staff

 J. Jennings Moss was Portfolio.com's editor.
 He had been a Managing Editor at FoxNews and Senior Editor-News Manager for ABCNews among other roles.

 As a print magazine, Portfolios 100-person editorial staff was led by editor-in-chief Joanne Lipman.
 During her 22-year tenure at The Wall Street Journal, Lipman was involved in the founding of the Weekend Journal, as well as the Personal Journal.
 The Managing Editor was Jacob Lewis, the Design Director was Robert Priest, the Articles Director was Kyle Pope.

 Content

-Portfolio.com published regular business news stories and comprehensive findings of American City Business Journals’ research studies, which were analyzed by Godfrey Phillips, Vice President for Research at American City Business Journals.
+Portfolio.com published regular business news stories and comprehensive findings of American City Business Journals' research studies, which were analyzed by Godfrey Phillips, Vice President for Research at American City Business Journals.

-For the first time in 2010, Portfolio.com published the results of American City Business Journals’ "SMB Insights: The Business of Brands," which rated more than 200 business brands across seven key attributes to determine overall rankings of brand strength.
-Additional studies included information on investing and brand-preferences by SMB owners, how SMB owners are using the Internet to improve their businesses and how SMB are increasingly leveraging wireless devices.
+For the first time in 2010, Portfolio.com published the results of American City Business Journals' "SMB Insights: The Business of Brands", which rated more than 200 business brands across seven key attributes to determine overall rankings of brand strength.
+Additional studies included information on investing and brand-preferences by SMB owners, how SMB owners are using the Internet to improve their businesses.

-Portfolio.com launched the U.S. Uncovered series, a monthly collection of exclusive, in-depth analyses of trends, produced by G. Scott Thomas, a nationally recognized demographer.